NicolasLiampotis/documentation/content/en/providers/check-in/sp/_index.md

 where:

 - `<NAMESPACE>` is controlled by the e-infrastructure, research infrastructure or research collaboration that manages the capability.
-It is in the form of `urn:<NID>:<DELEGATED-NAMESPACE>[:<SUBNAMESPACE>]...` where
+The `<NAMESPACE>` of capabilities managed by Check-in is set to `urn:mace:egi.eu`, while, generally, it is in the form of `urn:<NID>:<DELEGATED-NAMESPACE>[:<SUBNAMESPACE>]...` where:

   - `<NID>` is the namespace identifier associated with a URN namespace registered with IANA2, ensuring global uniqueness.
 Implementers SHOULD use one of the existing registered URN namespaces, such as `urn:mace`[[MACE](https://incommon.org/community/mace-registries/mace-urn-registry/)].

   - `<DELEGATED-NAMESPACE>` is a URN sub-namespace delegated from one of the IANA registered NIDs to an organisation representing the e-infrastructure, research infrastructure or research collaboration.
 It is RECOMMENDED that a publicly accessible URN value registry for each delegated namespace be provided.

-- The literal string “res”indicates that this is a resource-specificentitlement as opposed to, for example, an entitlement used for expressing group membership [AARC-G002](https://aarc-community.org/guidelines/aarc-g002/).
+- The literal string `"res"` indicates that this is a resource-specific entitlement as opposed to, for example, an entitlement used for expressing group membership [AARC-G002](https://aarc-community.org/guidelines/aarc-g002/).